Aya (queen): Papyrus Boulaq 18

-She also appears in the Papyrus Boulaq 18.
+She appears in the Papyrus Boulaq 18.
 This is an administrative account belonging to the Theban palace of a Thirteenth Dynasty king.
 It was found in the tomb of the scribe of the great enclosure Neferhotep.
 The name of the king in this papyrus is only partly preserved.

+High officials mentioned in this text includes Vizier Ankhu and High Steward Aabeni.

 Speculations

 Many scholars read the remains of the king's name in the Papyrus Boulaq 18 as Sekhemre Khutawy Sobekhotep.
 However, the reading is disputed and other suggestions include King Sehetepkare Intef and King Imyremeshaw.
 Therefore, there is some doubt over the identification of Aya's husband.